The Job and Container Specifications

 priority”.
 Jobs within a priority band are executed using LPT scheduling based

-are always scheduled before jobs with a lower priority
+priority are always scheduled before jobs with a lower priority.

 Test runners keep track of what tests failed last time, and execute these with higher priority.